 As I moved to the beat, slightly mesmerized by the lead singers gentle ass shaking and sultry, sweet voice, her words reached in, pinched my heart, and I started to cry.
 “When people care about you, they cook for you” she said, then belted out the soul massaging sounds of their single “Make Some Room”.
 My insides melted as her words vibrated every last cell from my head to my toes.

 Food has played a powerful role in my life – outside of being essential for living – a source of healing and sharing.
-I thought about all of my memorable life experiences, adventures with special people, a great meal, some tacos, or at least a handful of trail mix.
+I thought about all of my memorable life experiences, usually adventures with special people, a great meal, some tacos, or at least a handful of trail mix.
 And about all the chefs, cooks, and foodies that I learned from and the love of the incredible people that endlessly surround them.
 But I had never before so clearly realized the importance of feeding one another for healing, literally, the act of filling each other up with care and love.

 Science and western medicine have been slow to reconcile the effects that the things we consume have on every aspect of our life, including our emotional state and wellbeing.
 Within the last couple of years, I have eliminated sinus infections and anxiety from my world by ditching dairy and other inflammatory foods.
 Recently I’ve gone so far as to adopt the Paleo AIP guideline for eating in an effort to battle my longtime nemesis, Chronic Fatigue Syndrome.
 With no known cause or cure, getting a handle on my symptoms by carefully selecting the food that I eat has been no less than my own personal hero’s journey.